 Jordan may have a reputation for its rich history and culture, but it is definitely climbing its way up to the top of adventure lists.
 Explore the desert of Wadi Rum on a quad bike, or better yet get a bird’s-eye view of the terrain as you skydive off a plane.
 Discover the stunning Petra on a multi-day hike for a taste of Indiana Jones adventure.
 In Wadi Mujib, prepare for an incredible hike that involves climbing and abseiling, and takes you across rivers, up and down waterfalls.
 Stop by the coastal city of Aqaba for a dose of windsurfing and snorkeling.

 - Fitness level required: Trekking through Jordan’s desert conditions requires a high level of fitness

 Observing a wild animal in its natural habitat is a thrilling experience, especially when combined with a new, exotic destination.
 For some, a safari-like drive or boat ride may do the trick, while others might opt for more interactive, adventurous options such as shark cage diving, scuba diving, or camping inside nature reserves.

 Whatever way you like to interact with wildlife when you travel, there is a unique wildlife experience to suit every personality.
-Some of the best destinations for seeking out wildlife include the following.
+Some of the best wildlife destinations in the world include the following: